cs123tas/projects/brush/README.md

 the font on the labels for the various brush types.
-If you were to click on the "Constant" radio-button in the Brush panel, you’d see lots of information about it displayed; in particular, you’d see it’s associated with an object namebrushTypeConstant.
-InMainWindow.cpp, that name gets used to tie together that radio button with other parts of the code.
-In particular, at line 138 you’d see that this interface element is “bound” tosettings.brushType, so that whenever a user clicks this radio-button, the value insettings.brushTypeis altered.
+If you were to click on the "Constant" radio-button in the Brush panel, you’d see lots of information about it displayed; in particular, you’d see it’s associated with an object namebrush `TypeConstant`.
+In `MainWindow.cpp`, that name gets used to tie together that radio button with other parts of the code.
+In particular, at line 138 you’d see that this interface element is “bound” to `settings.brushType`, so that whenever a user clicks this radio-button, the value in `settings.brushType` is altered.

 ### 5.2 The main program

-InSources»main.cpp, we have the main program for this appli- cation.
-It creates a QtQApplicationinstance calledapp, and a MainWindowinstancew.
-ThisMainWindowinstance also creates a single instance of aCanvas2D.
-The main program then ‘shows’ the windoww, and invokes theexecmethod of the QApplication.
+In Sources » main.cpp, we have the main program for this application.
+It creates a `QtQApplication` instance called `app`, and a
+`MainWindow` instance `w`.
+This `MainWindow` instance also creates a single instance of a `Canvas2D`.
+The main program then ‘shows’ the window `w`, and invokes the `exec` method of the `QApplication`.
 This hides from you, the programmer, a complex sequence of operation.
 Qt communicates (via OpenGL) with the GPU to say that it wants to run a GPU program that will display things in a certain region of the display.
-Qt also creates various objects in CPU memory (for example, thesettingsstructure), some of which represent visual el- ements in the displayed window, and others of which (likesettings) serve other purposes.
+Qt also creates various objects in CPU memory (for example, thesettingsstructure), some of which represent visual elements in the displayed window, and others of which (like `settings`) serve other purposes.
 Qt then establishes a connection between that GPU program and the CPU objects, so that when the user clicks somewhere in the displayed window, these two entities — the CPU